MORE THAN YOU EVER WANTED TO KNOW ABOUT SPUTUM!

 Matter coughed up and usually ejected from the mouth, including saliva,

-so what do you do with it?
+infectious, so what do you do with it?
 The answer is the sputum had to be collected and destroyed.
-There were two methods
+There

-used to accomplish this.
-Each person had a sputum cup sitting on their nightstand at all times which they used when
+were two methods used to accomplish this.
+Each person had a sputum cup sitting on their nightstand at all times which

-they were in the vicinity of their bed.
+they used when they were in the vicinity of their bed.
 The elements of it are shown in the photos below.
-It consisted of

 1. Above photo Courtesy of The College of Physicians